INVESTMENT GUIDE

 3. Potential Entry Advantage

 The SPE cost-price model can create an entry-price advantage when the contract price sits below comparable completed inventory.
-I treat that as something to verify, not as a promise.
+Measure that gap with real completed-unit sales.

 Project Example: Terrá Jurerê